squaredvision/designos/README.md

 ---

+## DESIGN.md Resources

+- https://getdesign.md/ - Official DESIGN.md overview and examples
+- https://github.com - Search "DESIGN.md" to explore real implementations
+- https://designmd.ai/ - AI-powered tools and workflows built around DESIGN.md
+- https://designmd.app/en/ - Interactive platform for exploring and using DESIGN.md
+- https://chromewebstore.google.com/detail/designmd-style-extractor/ogpdnchdjiibhobphelbbkemnnemkfma?pli=1 - Chrome extension to extract styles into DESIGN.md format

+---

 ## How to Use

 1. Clone or download the repo
 2. Add files to your project
 3. Use them as input context for AI tools (ChatGPT, Claude, etc.)
 4. Generate outputs with structured consistency

 ---